 The Big Exchange, co-founded by The Big Issue, is an online investment platform which only lists funds that are proven to be making a positive difference to the planet and its people.

-There are 6o + investment funds to choose from, all rated against the United Nations Sustainable Development Goals, or “Global Goals”, for the type and level of positive impact they’re making to people and planet.
+Its ever-growing list of investment funds are all rated against the United Nations Sustainable Development Goals, or “Global Goals”, for the type and level of positive impact they’re making to people and planet.
 Each one is awarded a gold, silver or bronze medal, with gold having the highest ability to bring about positive change.
 You can choose funds that tackle the issues you care about most.
 You can invest on The Big Exchange from £25 a month or a lump sum of £100.

 Annual fee: 0.45 per cent